devdogfish/etpzp-sms/README.md

 ## In Progress
 - Add meta data like tab image and title
 - Implement DNS
-- Pop ups on mobile

 ## In progress:
-- Fix colors for dark mode
-  - Theme mode in settings dark mode
-- Sender Select only valid for ETPZP sms
 - Fix mobile issues with nav panel and shit
-- Make it possible to select a row in the insert contacts modal, to select the contact instead of just the checkbox
+- Pop ups on mobile

 ### Project Regrets
 - No uniform way to name functions or rules for type names